webarkit/jsfeatNext/README.md

 - webpack bundler

+- npm packages

+## npm package
+You can install the package with:

+`npm install @webarkit/jsfeat-next`

+Consider that the package is not well tested and many bugs may arise...

 ## Future features
 As soon the code will be stable i will move to the webarkit.org and releasing the first npm package.
 Not all the original classes from jsfeat are yet implemented, this will be done in a near future.